Abu Fendera 10 days

-The anchorage of most boats is in the north at the entrance to the lagoon.
+The mooring of most boats is in the north at the entrance to the lagoon.
 The lagoon is not so interesting, because there is only sand.
 But it is a huge lagoon that leads to the "Dolphin Reef", where you can meet dolphins very often.
 Usually after the dive a small detour is made into the lagoon to give the divers the opportunity to snorkel with dolphins.

 At Shaab Sataya South there are 3 possible tours, but only 2 of them are interesting - the third one is rather an exception.

 ATTENTION: The tour description is only a suggestion.
 Which dive sites are dived on the tour depends on many factors, including wind and weather.